This article is evidence-based, verified by Ashleigh Willis, a Neuroscience Ph.D. candidate.

 How is trampoline therapy implemented?

-The beauty of trampoline therapyOpens in a new tab. is how easy and flexible the activity is.
+The beauty of trampoline therapy is how easy and flexible the activity is.
 Trampolining activities can be tailored entirely to the needs and desires of individuals and families.

 Trampoline therapy can take place in a formal setting, such as in a dedicated trampolining center.
 In these cases, the sessions may be guided by an instructor who will support the individual throughout the activity.
 This type of formal arrangement may be useful for children or adults who respond well to a strong sense of routine and schedule.